 Fleur let a little heat bubble up until her eyes darkened.
 ‘I will do a lot more than that, Bill.
 And my boyfriend, well, I don’t think he’d be pleased to see them trying anything like that.’

 Harry would hate it.
 Like he hates anything that might steal his perfect wish away.
 A cold finger traced down her spine.
 Who knows what he’d do to them if they managed to make him feel threatened.

 Bill shrugged.
 ‘I’d recommend he doesn’t start anything.
-My lads are pretty handy.’
+My lads are pretty hardy.’
 He held up his hands.
 ‘I’ll keep them in line, though.
 As best as those bastards can be kept in line.
 Fair warning, however, no ring on your hand means they see you as fair game.’
 He grinned.
 ‘I believe you.
 No way a girl as warm and friendly and you is single, so I’ve got your back.
-That bunch may take a bit more convincing.’
+That bunch may take a bit more convincing, though.’

 ‘Fantastic.’
-Fleur mimicked Harry’s dry tone, then slid the menu back across in front of Bill’s face.
+Fleur mimicked Harry’s dry tone and slid the menu back across in front of Bill’s face.

 She tugged her necklace out.
 ‘Azure.’